 The Government of India Act was passed by the British Parliament in August 1935.
 It was the longest act enacted by the British Parliament at that time.
-So, it was divided into two separate acts namely, the Government of India Act 1935 and the Government of Burma Act 1935.
+It was divided into two separate acts namely, the Government of India Act 1935 and the Government of Burma Act 1935.

 - There was a growing demand for constitutional reforms in India by Indian leaders.

-- India’s support to Britain in the First World War also aided in British acknowledgment of the need for the inclusion of more Indians in the administration of their own country.
+- India’s support to Britain in the First World War also aided in British acknowledgement of the need for the inclusion of more Indians in the administration of their own country.

 - The Act was based on:

 - Simon Commission Report

 - The recommendations of the Round Table Conferences

 - The White Paper published by the British government in 1933 (based on the Third Round Table Conference)

 To know more about the legislation passed in British India, click on the linked article.

 Creation of an All India Federation